cgrail/arAnalytics/tutorial/readme.md

 }
 ```

+<i>Tip: use short-cut defined in menu "Edit"->"Beautify" to format the code in the editor.</i>

 Create the function ```onAfterRendering()``` which is called once the app has been rendered and create a sphere at the 3D location x: 0, y: 0 and z: 0 with a size of 0.1.
 WebXR is based on the metric system and therefor a size of 0.1 represents 10cm which is about 4" large.
+To do so, add the following code above last added function ```createSphere()```:

 ```javascript
 onAfterRendering() {